 When she first came to the United States, Antonnet found herself feeling lonely and homesick.
 While pursuing her master’s degree, she had to figure out how to take care of her mental health so that she could achieve her academic goals and enjoy her experience abroad.

-Today, she still struggles with these feelings—but she now has more tools and resources at her disposal to cope with them in healthy ways.
+Today, she still struggles with depression—but she now has more tools and resources at her disposal to cope with it in healthy ways.

 In this blog, she shares some of the tips she has learned for coping with feelings of isolation in a new country.
 You will also find counseling resources that can help you embrace the right frame of mind to fully enjoy your experience in a new country.

 Antonnet hopes that sharing her story and her research will help other international students and immigrants who may be struggling.
 Read on for advice on how to overcome isolation, homesickness, and depression as a newcomer to North America.

 It’s thrilling—and a little stressful—when you are making plans to migrate to a new country.

 When you finally arrive, you will have so many new experiences to enjoy.

 But once all of the excitement has worn off, you might start to feel homesick.

 For many immigrants, this is when the loneliness starts to kick in.